pypsa-meets-earth/pypsa-earth/doc/optimization.rst

 gives an objective value :math:`0 + 2 = 2`.

+.. _sec-capacity-expansion-problem:
 Capacity expansion problem
 ==========================

-Let us assume to work on a single year, with the aim of minimizing the *total cost* of the system under technical and policy constraints.
+Let us assume a single-year timeframe, with the aim of minimizing the *total cost* of the system under technical and policy constraints.

 We consider a system composed of: